Al Coppola

 Al Coppola is an associate professor of English at John Jay College of the City University of New York.
 His research explores the innovations of the 18th century that structure 21st-century modernity, with a special interest in the roles that science, spectacle, and quantification have and continue to play in what makes us modern.
 His first book, The Theater of Experiment: Staging Natural Philosophy in Eighteenth-Century Britain, was published by Oxford University Press in 2016.
 A critical study of science in performance and science as performance in the Enlightenment, the book analyzes both the role of spectacle in the creation and verification of natural facts and the ways in which science was itself performed in both domestic and theatrical spaces.

-Coppola is at work on a new book project, Enlightenment Visibilities, which explores a range of strategies and technologies, first innovated in the long eighteenth century, that bring previously unimaginable or imperceptible phenomena into the domain of knowledge.
+During his 2024 fellowship at the Institute, Coppola was at work on a new book project, Enlightenment Visibilities, which explores a range of strategies and technologies, first innovated in the long eighteenth century, that bring previously unimaginable or imperceptible phenomena into the domain of knowledge.
 The book is comprised of two sections:

 - “Visibilities” focuses on technologies of perception that remade the perceiving self, with chapters on the quantified body that explore the role of quantification in physiology from Newtonian iatromechanical medicine to the Fitbit, along with the ontological legacies of eighteenth-century microscopy, from Wilson’s pocket microscope to the Oculus Rift.